 To ensure your wick stays in place throughout the candle-making process, it is essential to anchor it at both the top and bottom of the mold.
 A helpful tip is to use putty or sticky tack to firmly secure the wick in order to prevent potential mishaps.

 Picture this: you've just crafted a stunning candle, but alas, bubbles and uneven edges mar its surface.
-Fear not, for there's no need to start from scratch or painstakingly scrape away imperfections.
+There's no need to start from scratch or painstakingly scrape away imperfections.

 Instead, grab your trusty blow dryer and set it to the lowest setting.
 Then, with gentle circular motions, apply the warm airflow to the top of your candle.
 Witness the magic unfold as the heat delicately melts the surface layer, only to cool and reveal a smooth and pristine finish.